avatarr05/HyspecSSL/README.md

 - Autoencoders with Radiative Transfer Models (RTM-AE)
 - Supervised Multi-trait learning framework

-The goal is to benchmark various semi-supervised learning (SSL) strategies for vegetation trait prediction using hyperspectral data.
+The goal is to benchmark various semi-supervised learning (SSL) strategies for plant trait prediction using hyperspectral data.

 ---